 So when the government speaks of changes to liability law they are speaking of a massive step up in internet censorship as the likely outcome.

-as a 'tweak' just to take action against trafficking.
-But it resulted in the immediate and almost total internet censorship of all user postings facilitating adult consensual sex work, and a fair amount of personal small ads and dating services as
+sold as a 'tweak' just to take action against trafficking.
+But it resulted in the immediate and almost total internet censorship of all user postings facilitating adult consensual sex work, and a fair amount of personal small ads and dating

 When they are told they are liable for sex trafficking adverts, then the only possible way to comply is to ban all adverts or services that feature anything to do with sex or personal hook ups.
 Which is of course exactly what happened.